VADModule

 The factory returns a promise that resolves to a loaded VADModule instance.

-For more information on loading resources, take a look at loading models page.
+For more information on loading resources, take a look at the loading models page.

 Running the model